osrf/ros2multirobotbook/src/ros2_api.md

 # The ROS API

-ROS comprises many software libraries that provide a wide array of functionality that is useful when building robot applications.
+ROS comprises many software libraries that provide a wide array of functionality useful when building robot applications.
 The libraries you need will depend on the details of your project.
 In this section we will introduce two core libraries that you are likely to interact with frequently when developing with ROS: